 An affiliate of Moody National Realty and tenant-in-common owners in eight tenant-in-common programs collectively had initiated legal proceedings against a lender.
-Currently, seven of these tenant-in-common programs have been restructured into a limited liability company owned by the former tenant-in-common owners and a lender affiliate, and the legal proceedings have been dismissed with respect to such programs.
+Seven of these tenant-in-common programs were restructured into a limited liability company owned by the former tenant-in-common owners and a lender affiliate, and the legal proceedings have been dismissed with respect to such programs.
+These programs have been subsequently sold.
 The lender and borrowers in one of the tenant-in-common programs entered into a settlement and reinstatement of the loan, and the legal proceedings have been dismissed with respect to such program.
-Due to local market conditions, Moody National Management, L.P. commenced loan modification negotiations with the lender for this program, and the parties ultimately entered into a deed-in-lieu of foreclosure.
+Due to local market conditions, Moody National Management, L.P. commenced loan modification negotiations with the lender for this program and the parties ultimately entered into a deed-in-lieu of foreclosure.